girishjjain/DevResx/bash.md

 ### Output Redirection
-* \> You can redirect standard outout stream using greater than command > it saves output of command to file, for e.g. ls > listing.txt saves output of ls command to file listing.txt
+* \> You can redirect standard output stream using greater than command > it saves output of command to file, for e.g. ls > listing.txt saves output of ls command to file listing.txt
 * \>> Appends output to end of file